Pogba's contract, Martial's exit and how Man Utd's January transfer window could look

 A midfielder is top of the shopping list for the summer, with RB Leipzig's Amadou Haidara, Kalvin Phillips, Declan Rice and Jude Bellingham all of interest.
 However, the chances of any of those players arriving in January remain very slim.

-In terms of attacking options, Erling Haaland is still at the top of the shopping list but Borussia Dortmund have no interest in letting the Norway international leave Signal Iduna Park next month.
+In terms of attacking options, Erling Haaland is still the primary target but Borussia Dortmund have no intention of letting the Norway international leave Signal Iduna Park next month.
 United will instead battle it out with a host of top European clubs to try to sign the striker at the end of the season.

 Potential Outs